almostearthling/when-command-devdocs/wizard.rst

   define an environment variable, ``WHEN_WIZARD_DEVPLUGIN``, to point to the absolute path where the plugin files are found.
 In this way both the wizard and the manager will look for the plugin and its related files in that directory before trying the actual plugin directories.
+Also, when this variable is correctly defined and the **When Wizard** applications are invoked from the command line, in case of an error while loading a plugin the application prints a Python stack trace to the console instead of just skipping the failing plugin.

 Reserved Attributes
 ===================